 Heart-related complications may shorten the lifespan of people with this disease.
 However, many people live into their 60s and beyond.
 Good care and surgery may further extend lifespan.

 Complications may include:

-Spontaneous new gene mutations leading to Marfan (less than 1/3 of cases) cannot be prevented.
-If you have Marfan syndrome, see your doctor at least once every year.
+Spontaneous new gene mutations leading to Marfan (less than one third of cases) cannot be prevented.
+If you have Marfan syndrome, see your provider at least once every year.